Border–Gavaskar Trophy: 1999–2000 series

-Heading into the first edition of the Border–Gavaskar Trophy, it was predicted to see an Australian win based on the back of the 3–0 series win at home against Pakistan.
+Heading into the first edition of the Border–Gavaskar Trophy to be held in Australia, it was predicted to see an Australian win based on the back of the 3–0 series win at home against Pakistan.
 In the first Test at Adelaide, Australia got the win based from a first innings century from captain Steve Waugh while Damien Fleming's five wicket haul in the second innings saw the collapse of India who was bowled for 110 runs to give Australia a 285 run win.
 Australia would take home the second Test in Melbourne by 180 runs despite Tendulkar's century in the first innings.
 This Test also saw the debut of Australian bowler, Brett Lee who would go on to reach seventy two Test caps for Australia.

 The final Test in Sydney saw another Australia win, this time by an innings and 141 runs.
 This was done with centuries from Justin Langer (223) and Ricky Ponting (141*) as Australia scored 5–552 in their only innings.
 Despite an effort from V. V. S. Laxman who scored 167 runs from 198 balls in the second innings, the damage was done in the first innings with India being bowled out for 150 with Glenn McGrath leading the charge as he got 10 wickets for the match.